bkcastro/sketch-cli/README.md

 A **sketchbook** is just a directory that holds sketches.

-A sketchbook with a couple sketches will look like this:
+A simple sketchbook with will look like this:

 ```
 My_Sketchbook/